Competency Based Assessment

 Process

 Upon submitting an application to PEGNL, a professional licensure applicant is given access to the CBA system.
+Members-in-Training are given access to the CBA system after they are registered as a member-in-training.
 Applicants rate themselves on a scale of 0-5 on a number of core competencies in technical, ethical and professional categories.
 In addition, they provide examples of experiences in their professional work that help demonstrate the individual ratings.
 References as chosen by the applicant - known as validators - review and provide comment on the assessment and overall readiness for licensure.
 In turn, independent volunteer professional Assessors are assigned by PEGNL to review all information provided and make a recommendation.
 PEGNL reviews the information from all three groups to decide if an applicant meets the experience requirements for licensure.

 Engineering and CBA

-The Canadian environment experience requirement for registration is evaluated using a subset of the 34 competencies known as the Canadian Environment competencies.
-For more information on the Canadian Environment competencies, click HERE. *International experience can be used to demonstrate these competencies if the applicant describes how their experience is equivalent to the Canadian Environment.
+The Canadian environment experience requirement for registration is evaluated using a subset of the 34 competencies known as the Canadian Environment competencies. *International experience can be used to demonstrate these competencies if the applicant describes how their experience is equivalent to the Canadian Environment.

 Geoscience and CBA

-The Canadian environment experience requirement for registration is evaluated using a subset of the 29 competencies known as the Geoscience Canadian Work-Environment Experience Competencies (CWECs).
-For more information on the CWECs, click HERE. *International experience can be used to demonstrate these competencies if the applicant describes how their experience is equivalent to the Canadian Environment.
+The Canadian environment experience requirement for registration is evaluated using a subset of the 29 competencies known as the Geoscience Canadian Work-Environment Experience Competencies (CWECs). *International experience can be used to demonstrate these competencies if the applicant describes how their experience is equivalent to the Canadian Environment.

 Further Information